 Cancer is fraught with uncertainty.
 The healthcare received should never exacerbate it.
-I was left coordinating my own care, when I really didn’t know what was happening.
-At the same time holding the hospitals accountable for my care, while I was receiving it.
+My clinical team left me coordinating my care when I really didn’t know what was happening.
+At the same time, holding the hospitals accountable for my care while I was receiving it.
 If I didn’t, I don’t know that I would be here today to tell my story:

 No one was actually coordinating my care